coinzilla-blog-MiCA-Regulations-The-End-of-USDT-Payouts

 Feb 26, 2025

-4 min read
+5 min read

 This isn’t just another rule change; it directly affects people who have relied on USDT for payments.
 Whether you’re a trader, a business, or a publisher, this shift means you’ll have to adjust.

-How MiCA Impacts Stablecoins and Payments
+How MiCA Regulations Impacts Stablecoins and Payments

 Markets in Crypto-Assets, or MiCA, is a new set of rules the European Union made to control digital assets like stablecoins.
 There haven’t been clear laws about many cryptocurrencies until now, making it hard to control risks and keep users safe.
 With MiCA, the goal is to ensure that stablecoins are regulated like other financial goods.